sonu275981/Photo-To-Sketch-Conversion-using-Deep-CNN/README.md

 # imagetosketch1
-Convert Image Into A Pencil Sketch using opencv
+Convert Your Image Into A Pencil Sketch using opencv